MrStarbird/LotW-Randomizer/README.txt

 =====================================================
 1. Version History
 =====================================================
+Nov 28, 2017 - version 1.4.0

+-Redesigned UI, simplified it for easier loading and ease of access.
+-Added Mode Presets
+-Added Movement Speed Slider
+-Added Final Fantasy Light Warriors Character Sprites -Fixed major bug that forced Randomizer to close on completion.
+Users can now create multiple randomized roms without having to re-open the program

 Nov 27, 2017 - version 1.3.1

 -Fixed bug where the Shop at G-1 wasn't randomizing